shrese/belly-button/README.md

 * Changes to margins and charts so that they fit evenly on the page
 * Added breaks so that there is space between charts
 * Added color to the background and other features of the site
-* Added a boarder to one of the items in the site
+* Added a border to one of the items in the site

 ## Summary